piygr/s29erav1-capstone-multimodel/README.md

 # Multimodal Context GPT | Capstone Project | ERAV1
-### Make multimodal GPT that can take Images, Audio or text as context input.
-User can ask questions w.r.t. the context, the model responds with text answers.
+### Make a multimodal GPT that can take images, audio and text as context input.
+Users can ask questions w.r.t. the context, and the model responds with text answers.

 [Link to huggingface app](https://huggingface.co/spaces/piyushgrover/MultiModelGPT)